FeedMapping/Schema/README.md

   12+13+(18+18)+13+12  ← 36th-Δ1=151-1=150=100+2x(13+12)  ←  30th = 113 = 114-1
 ```

 In the sense of this Δ1 flowing, there will be really hard to cope its algorithm with a such of formula.
-The way that we might take is assigning the flowing of the π(10)=4 to π(100)=25 and π(1000)=168 above in to a flowchart diagrams.
+The way that we might take is assigning the flowing of the π(10)=4 primes (2,3,5,7) to π(100)=25 and π(1000)=168 and convert them to 10th prime=29 then to 29 primes up to of (10th)th=29th prime=109 as a flowchart diagram.

 [![generate the prime](https://user-images.githubusercontent.com/36441664/128732737-81762604-0ae0-4a90-b5a8-30921cf46efb.png)](https://github.com/eq19)